vuejs/vuefire/packages/vuexfire/README.md

 {
   cancelCallback: Function, // Cancel callback passed to Firebase when listening for events
   readyCallback: Function, // Callback called once the data has been loaded.
-Useful for SSR }
+Useful for SSR
+  wait: Boolean, // (Arrays only) Should Vuexfire wait for the whole array to be populated.
+Default to false }
 ```

+`wait` can be set to true every time.
+It's useful to do pagination and SSR.

 ### unbindFirebaseRef(key)